krhetest/LabBench.Manual/docs/index.md

 2. Using LabBench to execute this protocol in a series of sessions in the experiment.
 3. Exporting, analysing and publishing the data obtained in the experiment.

+This overview if intended to introduce you to the philosophy of how LabBench works and its central concepts.
+The following sections will introduce you to these central concepts, but will explain how they are implemented in LabBench.
+For a detailed explanation of how to use these concepts, please refer to later sections in this manual.

 ## Protocols

 To run an experiment with LabBench you will need to write a protocol in the form of a text file termed a protocol definition file (*.prtx).
 This file contains a list of all the experimental procedures in the experiment, which in LabBench is referred to as tests.